hermes85pl/advent-of-code-2024/README.md

 - Solving each problem in a reasonable amount of time.

+- Answering each part of the puzzle in a separate run.

 ## What was out of scope

 - Providing the most performant or optimized solution.